 University of Toronto Multi-faith Centre

 Faith & the Common Good, Green Awakening Network, and the Multi-faith Centre of the University of Toronto collaborated on this 2017 Annual Forum.
 Highlights included:

 - Keynotes on Sacred Space in religious thought and measuring the social impact and value of faith communities by Dr. Stephen Scharper (School of the Environment and Department of Anthropology, University of Toronto), and Dr. Mike Wood Daly (The Halo Project),

 - Workshops on 4 diverse case studies of Toronto faith communities who have regenerated their buildings,

-- Interactive presentations, designed to help you find winning ideas for re-purposing and regenerating your faith building.
+- Interactive presentations, designed to help in finding winning ideas for re-purposing and regenerating faith buildings.